IntelligentSystemsLabUTV/ros2-examples/launch_files.md

 # ROS 2 Launch Files
 ROS launch files are Python scripts used to fully interact with the ROS Launch System.
 A launch file specifies which modules and nodes should be started and how, configuring their input arguments and many aspects of their processes.
 For an initial description of what launch files can do please see the [official documentation](https://docs.ros.org/en/galactic/Tutorials/Launch/Launch-Main.html).

 What follows is a thorough description of launch files syntax, functionalities, and related conventions and best practices.

 ## Launch files packages

-A common best practice is to centralize all launch files for a project in a single package, which we'll commonly refer to as a *bringup package*.
+A common best practice is to centralize all launch files for a project in a single package, which we'll commonly refer to as a `bringup` package.
 It can be created in the following way inside a ROS 2 workspace:

-- create a new package with *ament_cmake* build type, **its name should end with _\_bringup_ to state that this package consists only of launch files**;
+- create a new package with `ament_cmake` build type, **its name should end with `_bringup` to state that this package consists only of launch files**;

-- remove *include* and *src* directories;
+- remove `include` and `src` directories;

-- create a new *launch* directory;
+- create a new `launch` directory;

-- in *CMakeLists.txt* remove C/C++ standards directives, linters and testers directives, compiler directives, leaving only ament-related stuff, then add the following lines to install (symbolic links to) the whole launch files folder:
+- in `CMakeLists.txt` remove C/C++ standards directives, linters and testers directives, compiler directives, leaving only ament-related stuff, then add the following lines to install (symbolic links to) the whole launch files folder:
   ```cmake
   install(DIRECTORY launch
   	DESTINATION share/${PROJECT_NAME})
   ```

-- in the *package.xml* file, add lines like the following for each package of which you want to start nodes:
+- in the `package.xml` file, add lines like the following for each package of which you want to start nodes:
   ```xml
   <exec_depend>OTHER_PACKAGE</exec_depend>
   ```

-  after the *<buildtool_depend>* line; this states a dependency only at execution time, so it's not necessary in the *CMakeLists.txt* file.
+  after the `<buildtool_depend>` line; this states a dependency only at execution time, so it's not necessary in the `CMakeLists.txt` file.

 ## Launch file structure
 Launch files are essentially Python files, not scripts but modules which must provide some functions that the ROS 2 Launch System, written in Python, will call instead of its own to launch your executables and nodes.
 The names and structure of these functions must follow a convention that the Launch System expects, but the rest is up to you.

-Each launch file must be placed inside the *launch/* directory of your package, and end with the *.launch.py* extension.
-It must also be executable to allow for the *--symlink-install* flag of *colcon build* to work; it is suggested to use such flag since it removes the necessity to rebuild the package any more time if a launch file is modified.
+Each launch file must be placed inside the `launch/` directory of your package, and end with the `.launch.py` extension.
+The usage of the `--symlink-install` flag of `colcon build` is suggested since it removes the necessity to rebuild the package any more time if a launch file is modified.

 The most basic and minimal structure of a launch file is as follows (except for explanatory comments):
 ```python
 from launch import LaunchDescription # ROS object that tells how a module should be started
 from launch_ros.actions import Node # ROS object that represents a Node to start